jloboguapo/Cowtown-Twins/README.md

-This is a very specific project to update me when a certain skateboard is at my local skateshop
+This is a very specific project to update me when there are shoes under $40.00 at my local skateshop